 Don’t remember that li’l landmark.

 He skipped up the short steps & knocked on the medieval door with its metal ring.
 The door creaked open by its own.
-Soon after, a not-@-all-medieval intercom spewed a creaky ol’ voice saying,
+Soon after, a [email protected] intercom spewed a creaky ol’ voice saying,

 Come on in.